LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/multiple-away-states.md

 ## **Reporting**

-LiveEngage [Report Builder](data-reporting-report-builder-report-builder-overview.html) provides visibility into the away reasons used by agents during their time logged into the system.
+LiveEngage [Analytics Builder](data-reporting-report-builder-report-builder-overview.html) provides visibility into the away reasons used by agents during their time logged into the system.
 Using the following dashboards, it’s possible to analyze the time spent in each away reason:

 ## **Agent Activity Predefined Dashboard**